wsdookadr/pg-docker-buildfarm/README.md

           the PostgreSQL source from upstream.

-This repository creates a testing environment to test PostgreSQL features over a large number of major and minor PostgreSQL versions.
+This repository creates a testing environment to test PostgreSQL features over a number of major and minor PostgreSQL versions.

 First, it creates docker containers for multiple different versions of Pg.
 Then, inside each of them a Pg version is built.